nemezisso/Client-server-app-/README.md

 # ProjectToStudy
  Network Programming

- A simple client-server application with GUI
+ A simple client-server application with GUI.
- The database is in a txt file
+ The database is in a .txt file